-- Identify the key characteristics of cross-cultural markets that are of importance to international marketers and derive implications for marketing to these markets. - Develop an integrated view of cross-cultural markets in terms of their operating environment and consumer behaviour. - Develop a set of recommendations for the development and/or introduction of products and services in these markets. - Assess and synthesise information from various sources and about different fields. - Analyse and evaluate the relative importance of the cultural element to work in multicultural environments. - Demonstrate an intercultural open mindset and work efficiently in an international professional environment. - Make a professional quality oral presentation by using digital tools and based on academic references. - 1.A Demonstrate an international mindset - 6.C Combine different skills and management disciplines in support of interdisciplinary responsibilities - 5.A Predict how business and economic cycles could affect organizational strategy - 4.B Compose constructive personal feedback and guidance - 4.A Appraise the performance of a team - 2.C Generate sustainable solutions for organizations - 2.B Solve professional dilemmas using concepts of CSR and ethics - 2.A Assess the values of the organization in which they work - 1.C Communicate effectively in English - 1.B Successfully collaborate within a intercultural team
+- Identify the key characteristics of cross-cultural markets that are of importance to international marketers and derive implications for marketing to these markets. - Develop an integrated view of cross-cultural markets in terms of their operating environment and consumer behaviour. - Develop a set of recommendations for the development and/or introduction of products and services in these markets. - Assess and synthesise information from various sources and about different fields. - Analyse and evaluate the relative importance of the cultural element to work in multicultural environments. - Demonstrate an intercultural open mindset and work efficiently in an international professional environment. - Make a professional quality oral presentation by using digital tools and based on academic references. - 1.A Demonstrate an international mindset - 1.B Successfully collaborate within a intercultural team - 1.C Communicate effectively in English - 2.A Assess the values of the organization in which they work - 2.B Solve professional dilemmas using concepts of CSR and ethics - 2.C Generate sustainable solutions for organizations - 4.A Appraise the performance of a team - 4.B Compose constructive personal feedback and guidance - 5.A Predict how business and economic cycles could affect organizational strategy - 6.C Combine different skills and management disciplines in support of interdisciplinary responsibilities